OHDSI/TheBookOfOhdsi/CommonDataModel.md

 ### VISIT_OCCURRENCE{#visitOccurrence}

 the VISIT_OCCURRENCE table houses information about a patient's encounters with the health care system.
-Within the OHDSI vernacular these are referred to as Visits and are considered to be discreet events.
+Within the OHDSI vernacular these are referred to as Visits and are considered to be discrete events.
 There are 12 top categories of Visits with an extensive hierarchy, depicting the many different circumstances healthcare might be delivered.
 The most common Visits recorded are inpatient, outpatient, emergency department and non-medical institution Visits.

 #### How Are Lauren's Encounters Represented As Visits?  {-}